All Episodes

 The mayor of New York City is Bill de Blasio, who is an absolute leftist.

-It's Just creep.
+Just creep.

 He also happens to be married to an African American.

-I'm saying all this that people are real Linda will not know, they'll know one word in this headline.
+I'm saying all this so people of Rio Linda will not know.

-The headline is Eric Garner's daughter blasts Mayor de Blasio.
+The headline is: Eric Garner's daughter blasts Mayor de Blasio.

-Just because a headline in the New York Daily News, just be, hey Mayor, just because you like black.
+Just because a headline in the New York Daily News, just because, hey, Mayor, just because you like black galore doesn't mean you like black lives.

-Two years ago, three, how long ago do you have to go before this headline doesn't get printed?
+How long ago do you have to go before this headline doesn't get printed?

 You tell me.